oracle-livelabs/security/database/advanced/avdf/avdf.md

 || **Reset Labs**||
 |18| Reset the AVDF labs config | <5 minutes|

-## Task 1: Audit Vault - Set the Agent
+## Task 1: Audit Vault - Prequisites

 1. Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*